 Firstly, when you get inside, you have to step up a bit – it is a big car.

 Secondly, you have to know how to operate the low range gears and know when to use them.

 Lastly, there is a lot to know about your car, like how to change tyres, how to repair small problems, how to check if everything is right.

 Saying that we decided to go for a one-day 4WD course, where we had a chance to cross the river (we were bogged immediately), learn how to recover a stuck vehicle (guess who’s car it was), negotiate steep hills and drive over obstacles not leaving car parts behind.
 It was a perfect hands-on experience that we often used in our future adventures.

 At least, we will be now more confident when we make our trip around Australia that we have some 4WD knowledge.

-More information about preparing for an off-road adventure in our guide.
+More information about preparing for an off-road adventure is in our off-road driving guide.